turbopape/postagga/README.md

 the
 [Viterbi  Algorithm](https://en.wikipedia.org/wiki/Viterbi_algorithm).
 This
-algorithm makes use of a set of matrices, like what states (the POS Tags) we have, how likely do we transition from one POS tag to another, etc...
+algorithm makes use of a set of matrices, like what states (the POS Tags) we have, how likely we transition from one POS tag to another, etc...

-All of these constitute a **model**.
-And these are computed out of what we call an **annotated text corpus**.
-The **postagga.trainer** namespace is used create models out of such annoateted text corpus.
+All of these constitute a **model** and these are computed out of what we call an **annotated text corpus**.
+The **postagga.trainer** namespace is used create models out of such annotated text corpus.
 To train a model, make sure you have an annotated corpus like so:

 ```clojure